isbm/berrymill/doc/manpages/berrymill-sbom.1.md

 * `verbose`

-If set to "true", logging will have animated output, coming from "grype" and will show all and complete progress.
-If set to "false", then Berrymill will just wait until Grype is finished.
+If set to "true", logging will have animated output, coming from "syft" and will show all and complete progress.
+If set to "false", then Berrymill will just wait until Syft is finished.

 * `format`